cognokratos/sophos-agent/docs/prd/epic-2-mcp-extensibility.md

 **Acceptance Criteria**

-- Tool invocations appear as steps in the trace.
+1. Tool invocations appear as steps in the trace.
-- Markdown output includes tool call blocks with parameters/results.
+2. Markdown persistence captures the tool invocation blocks
-- Visual style consistent with base trace component.

----

-### Story 2.4 — Developer Documentation

-**As an** educator or contributor
-**I want** a simple “Hello Tool” tutorial
-**so that** I can teach or demo how local tools extend the agent.

-**Acceptance Criteria**

-- New section in README or `/docs/tools.md`.
-- Step-by-step example builds, registers, and invokes a sample tool.
-- Screenshots or GIF showing it in action.

 ---